 Consider sharing testimonials and case studies from past satisfied clients.

-The principle of liking makes sense.
+The liking principle makes sense.
 We like people who like us, and in turn, are more likely to trust them with purchasing decisions.
 Entire sales industries (such as direct sales) rely heavily on this psychological method of influence.

 You can grow your business faster by leveraging the principle of liking in your marketing and on your website.